JosephSilber/bouncer/readme.md

 Adding roles and abilities to users is made extremely easy.
 You do not have to create a role or an ability in advance.
 Simply pass the name of the role/ability, and Bouncer will create it if it doesn't exist.

+**Note:** the examples below make use of the `Bouncer` facade.
+If you don't like facades, you can instead inject an instance of `Silber\Bouncer\Bouncer` into your class.

 ### Creating roles and abilities

 Let's create a role called `admin`, give it the ability to `ban-users` from our site.